 It’s time to hold Congress accountable for making these reforms a reality so that we truly have a Congress for the people… a Congress that Works!

 The bipartisan Select Committee on the Modernization of Congress is charged with recommending vital changes that will make Congress work to propel our nation forward.
-While the creation of this committee in the House is a positive step, it is now up to all of us to ensure its success and that the Senate takes similar action.
+While the creation of this committee in the House was a positive step, it is now up to us to ensure its success.

 A Congress that Works requires an examination of the entire institution.
 It will take a concerted and sustained effort, as well as political resolve, to fix our legislative branch, but we believe this fundamental overhaul is necessary to make Congress more accountable to the American people and renew faith in our congressional leaders.